yorkzach/startup/README.md

 [y] - done - 20% Application elements.
 Buttons are using bootstrap.
 Accordion using bootstrap [y] - done - 10% Application text content.
 Text is displayed using the Merriday font [y] - done - 10% Application images.
 I added curved edges around my profile photo.

+## Javascript Deliverable

+JavaScript support for future login.
+Index page stores login info and uses that to get username for calender page JavaScript support for future database data.
+20% JavaScript support for future WebSocket.
+40% JavaScript support for your application's interaction logic.